brunobord/gemeaux/README.md

 You may read the example application, in the `example_app.py` file if you want to see an advanced usage of handlers & responses.

-Several classes are provided in this library:
+Several classes are provided in this library. **All classes described below can be imported from the `gemeaux` module directly**, as in `from gemeaux import <MyClass>`.

 ### Handlers